-Assignment are delivered and submitted through the Course page using Moodle.
-The assignment schedule will be available through the course page once classes begin.
+Assignment are delivered and submitted through the Course page on Moodle.

 Tests

 Quizzes will be given periodically through the term to help ensure that crucial course material has been completed and understood.
 These quizzes will test both theoretical knowledge and software skills.